Conduct Disorder: Symptoms and Treatment

 Destructive Behavior

-Destructive behavior includes engaging in intentional behavior, causing damage to others' property.
+Destructive behavior includes engaging in intentional actions causing damage to others' property.

 Deceitfulness or Theft